 Loss of $2000 in Retail.
 Personal time loss of 3 hrs est. Cell phone minute loss of 3hrs est. Frustration, embarassment and the overall poor representation of my business in the eyes of my customers.
 Loss of possible revenue due to the fact that I was on the phone and technically off line instead of dealing with my clients, scheduling deliveries ect for the 3 hours I was dealing with EVO and Merchant Cooperative.
 Lastly mental pain and suffering due to the horrendous ineptitude on the behalf of EVO / Merchant Cooperative resulting in loss of business.

-Merchant Service Group Company Profile
+Merchant Service Group Company Information

 - Company Name:

 - Merchant Service Group